 Presently, you can play a wide range of casino games at the most convenient time and place for you.
-You can enjoy roulette, blackjack, craps, video poker, baccarat and many other exciting games at the comfort of your home.
-What is more, if you are an avid player, you can even play on the move.
-However, ever since the online casinos have gained popularity, many players rose the inevitable question whether they are legal or not.
-Another highly discussed topic concerned their fairness and credibility.
+You can enjoy roulette, blackjack, craps, video poker, baccarat and many other exciting games in the comfort of your home.
+Moreover, if you are an avid player, you can even play on the move.
+However, ever since online casinos gained popularity, many players have raised the inevitable question of whether they are legal or not.
+Another widely discussed topic concerns their fairness and credibility.

 Laws and Regulations

-When it comes to online casinos and gambling regulations, it all comes down to the country you reside in.
+When it comes to online casinos and gambling regulations, it all comes down to the country in which you reside.
 There is no universal gambling law that applies to every part of the world, despite the Internet being a global network.
 Whether it is legal to play at an online casino entirely depends on your current location.
 Some countries completely forbid gambling, whereas others impose partial restrictions on some activities related to real-money betting.
-In general, most of the gambling laws concern the online casinos rather than the players.
+In general, most gambling laws concern online casinos rather than the players.

-One thing that differs from one country to another is the legal status of online gambling which determines to a great extent the gambling market in the country.
+One thing that differs from one country to another is the legal status of online gambling, which largely determines the gambling market in that country.
 Generally speaking, online gambling can be considered either legal or illegal.
-However, it is also possible for a particular country to have some additional requirements or restrictions that revolve around this matter.
-If in one territory online gambling is declared legal, this means that all gambling activities are regulated and all online casinos must obtain licences to transact with local customers.
+However, it is also possible for a particular country to have some additional requirements or restrictions relating to this matter.
+If, in one territory, online gambling is declared legal, this means that all gambling activities are regulated and all online casinos must obtain licences to transact with local customers.

-Some of the countries where the gambling market is regulated and all of the online casinos are required to possess a valid licence are the United Kingdom, Spain, Italy, Denmark, Belgium, and Sweden.
-A bit different is the situation in countries where all gambling activities are declared illegal.
+Countries where the gambling market is regulated and all online casinos are required to possess a valid licence include the United Kingdom, Spain, Italy, Denmark, Belgium and Sweden.
+A different situation exists in countries where all gambling activities are declared illegal.

-In very few countries, it is completely illegal to gamble for real money online and players are even prosecuted for doing so.
+In a very small number of countries, it is completely illegal to gamble for real money online and players are even prosecuted for doing so.
 These countries are Poland, Cyprus, North Korea, Cambodia, Brunei, Singapore, and the United Arab Emirates.
 In most cases, even if online gambling is officially established as illegal, players are generally not prosecuted.

 Gambling activities in some countries are not regulated but are not expressly illegal, either.
 This means there are either no laws regarding this matter or they are simply inapplicable.
 Bolivia is one such country.
 There are also jurisdictions in which the gambling laws that concern online casinos are not clearly stated for one reason or another.
 In such cases, online gambling activities belong to the so-called grey markets.